November 22, 2024

 Another benefit of using an old school coffee maker is that it is more environmentally friendly than many modern coffee makers.
 Since it does not require electricity or disposable pods, it produces less waste and has a smaller carbon footprint.
 By choosing an old school coffee maker, you can enjoy a delicious cup of coffee while also doing your part to protect the planet.

-See also Dual K Cup Coffee Maker
+See also Bonavita Coffee Maker Cleaning

 Comparing Old School and Modern Coffee Makers